 Try relaxation meditation with Headspace

-If you’re looking for an introduction to relaxation meditation, the Headspace app offers a 10-day beginner’s course on the essentials of meditation — available for free.
+Be kind to your mind with a 10-day beginner’s course on the meditation basics — available in the Headspace app during your free trial.
 From there, once you gain more experience and confidence, you can explore the whole library of content, covering everything from sleep, compassion, and sports to anger, stress, focus, and more.
 Headspace also offers several mini-meditations — most are 3 minutes or shorter — if you need some quick stress relief.
 Get started today!

 Begin reaping the benefits of meditation for stress relief — get started using Headspace today!